Leptospirosis: Eye complications

 Eye problems can occur in 10% of those who recovered from leptospirosis in the range from two weeks to a few years post-infection.
 Most commonly, eye complications can occur at six months after the infection.
-This is due to the immune privilege of the eye which protects it from immunological damage during the initial phase of leptospiral infection.
+This is due to the immune privilege of the eye, which protects it from immunological damage during the initial phase of leptospiral infection.
 These complications can range from mild anterior uveitis to severe panuveitis (which involves all three vascular layers of the eye).
-The uveitis is more commonly happen in young to middle-aged males and those working in agricultural farming.
+The uveitis more commonly happens in young to middle-aged males and those working in agricultural farming.
 In up to 80% of those infected, Leptospira DNA can be found in the aqueous humour of the eye.
-Eye problems usually have a good prognosis following treatment or they are self-limiting.
+Eye problems usually have a good prognosis following treatment or are self-limiting.
 In anterior uveitis, only topical steroids and mydriatics (an agent that causes dilation of the pupil) are needed while in panuveitis, it requires periocular corticosteroids.
 Leptospiral uveitis is characterised by hypopyon, rapidly maturing cataract, free floating vitreous membranes, disc hyperemia and retinal vasculitis.